privazio/pyone/README.rst

   tdict = one2dict(host.TEMPLATE)
   arch = tdict['TEMPLATE']['ARCH']

-This makes it possible to read a TEMPLATE as dictionary, modity it and use it as parameter for an update method.
+This makes it possible to read a TEMPLATE as dictionary, modify it and use it as parameter for an update method.

 It is also possible to use the method toDOM provided by PYxB and read the template as DOM.